mattermost-community/mattermost-plugin-jitsi/README.md

 ### Web App

 Inside the `/webapp` directory, you will find the JS and React files that make up the client-side of the plugin.
 Within there, modify files and components as necessary.
 Test your syntax by running `npm run build`.

+## Contributing

+We welcome contributions for bug reports, issues, feature requests, feature implementations, and pull requests.
+Feel free to [file a new issue](https://github.com/mattermost/mattermost-plugin-jitsi/issues/new/choose) or join the [Plugin: Jitsi channel](https://community.mattermost.com/core/channels/plugin-jitsi) on the Mattermost community server.

+For a complete guide on contributing to the plugin, see the [Contribution Guidelines](CONTRIBUTING.md).